GoogleChrome/developer.chrome.com/site/en/blog/compression-streams-api/index.md

 layout: 'layouts/blog-post.njk'
 title: Compression and decompression in the browser with the Compression Streams API
 subhead: >
-  Write smaller web apps that don't need to ship their owm compression or decompression library
+  Write smaller web apps that don't need to ship their own compression or decompression library
 date: 2022-08-26
 hero: image/8WbTDNrhLsU0El80frMBGE4eMCD3/koW7cNlWa6BUlJsQR4wI.jpg
 alt: Clamp to symbolize how data gets compressed.